newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to-message-consumer/README.md

 * `index.js`: a simple app that publishes messages to our example message broker client.
 * `nifty-messages-pkg/`: a tiny local package providing an `EventEmitter`-based pub/sub client.
-  It's a real dependency (see `package.json`) rather than a sibling file, for the same reason as the `subscribe-to` example - `subscribeTo` needs the package to be resolvable like a real npm dependency, under `node_modules`.
+  It's a real dependency (see `package.json`) rather than a sibling file, for the same reason as the `subscribe-to` example - `createSubscription` needs the package to be resolvable like a real npm dependency, under `node_modules`.
-* `instrumentation.js`: the `newrelic.subscribeTo` call lives here. `subscribe`'s handler fires
-  once, at registration time, and swaps in a wrapper around the handler being registered - that wrapper calls `newrelic.createTransaction` on every later, independent delivery, then `newrelic.createSegment` to create a segment for the message-processing work itself and run the original handler inside it.
+* `instrumentation.js`: the `newrelic.createSubscription` call lives here.
+The `handler` event fires once, at registration time, and swaps in a wrapper around the handler being registered - that wrapper calls `newrelic.startBackgroundTransaction` on every later, independent delivery, then `newrelic.startSegment` to create a segment for the message-processing work itself and run the original handler inside it.
 * `newrelic.js`: a basic, sample New Relic configuration

-### A gotcha worth knowing: `requireActiveTx`
+### A gotcha worth knowing: an active transaction is required to register

-Subscribers default to `requireActiveTx: true` - `subscribeTo` doesn't yet expose a way to change this - meaning a subscribed function's `handler` only fires if there's an *active transaction* at the moment the function is called. `subscribe()` is normally the kind of setup call you'd make at startup, outside of any transaction - but if it were called that way here, `handler` would never fire, our wrapper would never get installed, and messages would silently be delivered to the *original*, uninstrumented handler with no error or warning at all.
+Subscribers default to requiring an active transaction before their `handler` event fires - `createSubscription` doesn't yet expose a way to change this - meaning a subscribed function's `handler` event only fires if there's an *active transaction* at the moment the function is called. `subscribe()` is normally the kind of setup call you'd make at startup, outside of any transaction - but if it were called that way here, `handler` would never fire, our wrapper would never get installed, and messages would silently be delivered to the *original*, uninstrumented handler with no error or warning at all.
 That's why `index.js` wraps the `subscribe()` call itself in a short-lived, throwaway `subscribeToOrders` transaction - purely to give `handler` something active to fire against.